OmniBrowser GuideBook

 Click on the Metadata page and choose Heatmap as Plot Type shows the bar plot of two groups of metadata.
 Choose one group of metadata in Group By drop-down list and another in Color By, then choose one specific cell cluster to explore two different properties of the specific cell cluster.
 The dendrogram on the heatmap shows the similarity between groups and between genes.
 The shorter the link that connects two elements represents the more similarity.

-# 5.4 Marker Gene
+# 5.4 Marker Genes

-The Marker Gene Page shows marker genes of different clusters from different datasets.
-To determine each gene is a marker gene or not, a T-test or Wilcoxon-test is used to identify whether a gene differentially expresses between a selected group of cells (experiment group) against the other cells (control group).
+The Marker gene page shows marker genes of different clusters from different datasets.
+To determine each gene is a marker gene or not, a t-test or Wilcoxon-test is used to identify whether a gene differentially expresses between a selected group of cells (experiment group) against the other cells (control group).
 The less the p-value is, the more likely the gene will be a marker gene.

 Search Marker Gene: Select a meta group in Meta Name and cluster(s) of interest.
 To filter positive or negative marker genes, please choose Statistic to be LogFC first and then select by Marker Type.
 Every click filters the result instantly.
 Marker genes of specific dataset or cluster can be filtered by clicking on the title of the marker gene table.
 LogFC represents the log of fold change.